ksultanova-deloitte/daily_spinning_wheel/readme.md

 Welcome to the Icebreaker Question Spinner game!
 This Python-based application is designed to make your Daily meetings more engaging by randomly selecting icebreaker questions.
 The game features a colorful spinning wheel that stops on a random question, which can then be used to spark interesting conversations.

+Contributions are welcome to make it less ugly :)

 ## Features

 - **Random Question Selection**: The game features a spinning wheel with eight randomly selected questions from a pool of over 200.